-In calendar year 2021, DEC inspected 11 Log Transfer Facilities (LTFs) throughout the state.
-In calendar year 2022, DEC intends to conduct 2 inspections of Log Transfer Facilities (LTFs) throughout the state.
+In calendar year 2022, DEC did not inspect Log Transfer Facilities (LTFs) as none of the 65 permitted locations were operating.
+In calendar year 2023, DEC has targeted two facilities but only intends to conduct inspections if DEC receives notification of in-water log sorting operations.
 These sites are authorized for in-water log sorting and the marine discharge of bark and wood debris associated with in-water log transfer and storage within the project area zone of deposit, in accordance with the conditions set forth in the permit.
 Sites authorized for in-water sorting of logs are authorized under either the general permit covering sites which received 404 permits prior to October 22, 1985 (AKG700000) or received 404 permits after that date (AKG701000).
-Additionally, DEC hopes to join on opportunities to accompany other land and resource agencies while conducing inspections of sites for FRPA when possible.